-Freshmen and new transfer students usually receive their financial aid award letter within two weeks of when Saint Mary's College has received their financial aid applications and the student has been admitted.
-Returning student award letters are usually mailed the middle of June to all students who met the application deadlines.
+Freshmen and new transfer students usually receive their financial aid award letter within two weeks of when Saint Mary's College has received their financial aid application and the student has been admitted.
+If financial aid awards are revised after new students have activated their Saint Mary's College email account, the notice of the change in aid will be communicated via an email to the student's Saint Mary's College email account.
+The email directs students to log into the portal to access the link to view her revised financial aid awards.